 History & Regions of Origin

 Kava, or Piper methysticum, is a small shrub that grows in the Pacific Islands, including Hawaii, Fiji, Papua New Guinea, and elsewhere.
 As a member of the Piper genus, the kava plant (not kava tree) thrives in wet, hot, humid environments and can reach heights of 6-7 feet.
 Kava was supposedly first discovered by British explorer Captain James Cook in the 1700s.

 Kratom and kava both grow natively in tropical and subtropical climates, but Kratom is indigenous to Southeast Asia.
 Kratom trees are generally much larger than kava shrubs and can surpass them at heights of 50-82 feet.

-Unlike mitragyna speciosa, hundreds of kava plant variants exist as the result of cloning.
+Unlike mitragyna speciosa, hundreds of kava plant variants exist as the result of cloning and kava planting techniques.
 Researchers have placed these kava plants into “noble” and “non-noble” categories, with the non-nobles including the tudei, medicinal, and wild kava variants.

 Kava plants are typically harvested at about four years of maturity, and the roots of the plant are then brewed to create a drink with sedative, anesthetic, and anxiolytic properties.
 The quality of kava is not consistent across both families, and the consumption of non-noble kava is associated with greater health risks.
 For these reasons, noble kavas are generally preferred over non-noble kavas.

 Kratom and kava differ in that Kratom variation is the result of deliberate cultivation and harvesting techniques.
 While the characteristics of the kava plant are generally pre-determined by the type of cultivar planted, the resulting color and alkaloid composition of Kratom leaves are dependent on several factors, including the time of harvest and the amount of sunlight received.

 The dichotomy between kava families has lead various government agencies and NGOs to regulate and control the kava industry with the intention of reducing user harm.
 Research has indicated that non-noble kava species contain aberrant concentrations of dangerous compounds like flavokavains, which pose a risk to user safety.